Dielectric Insulation Coatings: Electrogard

 Why Choose Floorkrete® Dielectric Flooring?

-• Offer services at competitive pricing.
+• Competitive Pricing: We offer high-quality services at competitive rates.

 1. Electrogard® ELI: Epoxy based two/three component high solid content dielectric floor coatings for long durability of more than 20 years